 - Cooked Chicken - This is reason number 56,987 to love a good rotisserie chicken.
 They're easy, delicious and perfect for this recipe.

-- Green Beans - Love the color and mild taste of green beans for this recipe.
+- Green Beans and Corn - Love the color and mild taste of green beans and the slight sweetness from the corn for this recipe.

 - Chicken Broth - Use a good quality one.
 It will make a difference in the taste.